geogkary/breeze/README.md

 Use `Breeze::respond($response);` to serve your responses.

-Pass an array/object to the response or a status message as a string.
+Pass an array/object to the response or a response code as a string (ex "200").

 By default, Breeze offers the following pre-coded responses: